Investing in Safety, Knowledge of Potential Disasters, and Reduced Risk

-The OSHA 10-hour construction training program is intended to provide entry-level construction workers information on how to identify, abate, avoid and prevent job-related hazards on a construction site.
+The OSHA 10-hour construction training program provides entry-level construction workers information on how to identify, abate, avoid and prevent job-related hazards on a construction site.
 The training covers a variety of construction safety and health hazards that a worker may encounter at a construction site.
-The training emphasizes hazard identification, avoidance, control and prevention, fall protection, personal protective equipment, scaffolding, OSHA inspection procedures and more.
-If you are looking for something with a broader scope, take a look at the OSHA 10-hour general industry training registration.
+If you are looking for something with a broader scope, please reference the OSHA 10-hour General Industry Training Page.

 The training takes a minimum of 10-hours to complete.
-Vensure’s standard two-day delivery format separates the training into two, five-hour days.*
+VensureHR’s standard two-day delivery format separates the training into two, five-hour days.

-Our trainers are authorized by OSHA to conduct OSHA 10 and 30 hour training courses under OSHA’s guidelines and course requirements.
-Students will receive a UCSD/OSHA issued student course completion card.
+VensureHR’s OSHA-authorized trainers conduct 10 and 30-hour training courses under OSHA’s guidelines and course requirements.
+Students will receive a UCSD/OSHA issued student course completion and certification card.

 Introduction to OSHA